QED0711/spiccato/README.md

 manager.removeEventListener("update", callback)
 ```

-Note that it is important you pass in the same function reference when you remove a listener as you did when you originally subscribed.
+> **Note**: It is important you pass in the same function reference when you remove a listener as you did when you originally subscribed.

 ---